ArticOff/discord_akerno/README.md

 The project is under development

-Attention, the module is only in French
+Attention, the framework is only in French

 ## discord_akerno makes it easy for your robots to separate commands by file and move them by folder according to their category